la-oey/Ummm/README.md

 (8) extractUmm.py - Extracts critical "umm"-containing sentences and controls and collects meta data about total and "umm" words and total, "umm"-containing, and control sentences in file
 * Reads in the name YYY (in quotes), where YYY = {training, validation, testing}, which allows the python code to read in the output from (4), i.e. "split/[YYY]_allFiles.csv" (e.g. "split/testing_allFiles.csv")
 * Requires nltk
-* Writes to a CSV file in a directory called "postExtract"; the created CSV file's name is "sample_[YYY]_allFiles.csv" (e.g. "postExtract/sample_testing_allFiles.csv")
+* Writes to a CSV file in a directory called "postExtract"; the created CSV file's name is "sample_[YYY].csv" (e.g. "postExtract/sample_testing.csv")
-* Writes to a .txt file in the "postExtract" directory; the created .txt file's name is "metadata_[YYY]_allFiles.txt" (e.g. "postExtract/metadata_testing_allFiles.csv")
+* Writes to a .txt file in the "postExtract" directory; the created .txt file's name is "metadata_[YYY].txt" (e.g. "postExtract/metadata_testing.csv")
 >>> python extractUmm.py "[YYY]"
 YYY = {training, validation, testing}
-- Critical "umm"-containing sentences defined as sentences containing a word match to "^umm+$" (e.g. umm, ummmmmmm)
+- Critical "umm"-containing sentences defined as sentences containing a word match to "^u(h+|m)m+$" (e.g. umm, ummmmmmm, UMMM, uhmm)
 - Control sentences defined as sentences by the same author and the same sentence length as an "umm"-containing sentence metadata format:
 Total Words in File:   11,576,342,718   total number of words in all posts for a given file